 Editors serve on a free-lance basis but are trained by us (by email and phone) to know just what to look for and how to delve into school research and write-ups.
 Editors in each country are responsible for

-- providing a list of the key international schools expats consider (even those they shouldn’t) and short non-committal paragraphs and contact details about each
+- providing a list of the key international schools expats consider (even those they shouldn’t)

 - researching and reviewing the best schools (as determined and selected by local parents and editor) in a conversational, forthright style that is fun to read (writing samples from the GSG and GSGI are available)